1701QCAcwalstyn/1701QCA-Assessment1/replicationproject/replication.md

 *What I would like to know more about:*
 I would like to learn more about different types of microinteractions to use for my projects and how to implement them.
 Next time I find a cool project I'm interested in, I will need to have a closer look at the microinteractions they implement.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:*

 This really makes me consider the user's point of view.
 For every component I design, I need to think about how it would affect the user: postively, negatively, or not at all.